-The best way to prepare for something like this and ensure that you are not taken advantage of is to get in the habit of documenting every single thing you do, to the point of ridiculousness.
-That way, if someone tries to blame you for something or tries to make him/herself look good by making you look bad, you will have the documentation to validate yourself.
+The best way to prepare for something like this and ensure that you're not taken advantage of is to get in the habit of documenting every single thing you do, to the point of ridiculousness.
+Follow up letters or emails confirming conversations is also a great way to memorialize something discussed with opposing counsel.
+That way, if someone tries to blame you for something or tries to make him/herself look good by making you look bad, you'll have the documentation to validate yourself.

 Also, it's a good idea to always keep your supervising attorneys informed of what you are doing.
 Having the added accountability factor will keep you honest and will serve as another form of documentation.
 It will also make it easier to avoid malpractice suits, any new attorney's worst nightmare.

 Hone Your Skills

 The second thing to keep in mind is this: Every interaction with an attorney is a chance for growth.
 For example, if you meet someone who really gets on your nerves, the best possible thing you can do is learn from him/her how not to get on people's nerves.
 Let your everyday experiences with others in the legal field shape you into the attorney you want to be by incorporating the positive aspects of interactions and learning from the bad.